 Keep in mind that the firm’s asset management services are subject to a $2,500 minimum quarterly fee.
 Financial planning and other consulting services are generally rendered for an hourly fee of $500.

 Lido Advisors has no disclosures listed in its most recent SEC filings.

 One thing to note: Some of advisors at Lido may be brokers or insurance agents, who collect transaction-based fees or sales commissions.
 This poses a potential conflict of interest.
 That said, the firm is legally bound by its fiduciary duty to act in clients’ best interests at all times.

 If you're interested in exploring a relationship with Lido Advisors further, you have a few options when it comes to reaching out.
 You can visit the firm’s website to find the proper contact information for each of the firm’s offices.
 If you have a general question, you can fill out the contact form provided on the firm’s website or you can send an email to email@example.com.

 All information is accurate as of the writing of this article.

 Tips for Retirement Planning

-- Don’t forget to take Social Security payments into account when you formulate what kind of income you’ll need in retirement.
-If you don’t know what you’re in line to receive, check out SmartAsset’s Social Security calculator.
+- Don’t forget to take Social Security payments into account when you formulate what kind of income you’ll have in retirement.
+If you don’t know how much you can expect to receive, check out SmartAsset’s Social Security calculator.